Mike Hughes (daredevil): 2020 launch and death

-On February 22, 2020, Hughes died near Barstow, California, following the crash of a rocket he was piloting, built by Hughes and his collaborator Waldo Stakes.
-During launch, the rocket's parachute, which was designed for landing, deployed early and detached from the craft.
-A witness at the launch, freelance journalist Justin Chapman, said that the rocket appeared to rub against the launch apparatus and ladder, perhaps tearing the parachutes.
-The launch event was being filmed for the Science Channel television series Homemade Astronauts, in which Hughes was to star.
+On February 22, 2020, Hughes died near Barstow, California, following the crash of a steam-powered rocket he was piloting, which was built by Hughes and Stakes.
+During launch, the rocket's landing parachute deployed early and detached from the craft.
+A witness, freelance journalist Justin Chapman, stated that the rocket appeared to rub against the launch apparatus, which may have torn the parachutes.
+The event was being filmed for the Science Channel television series Homemade Astronauts, in which Hughes was to star.

 Motivation

-Following Hughes' death, Darren Shuster, his public relations representative, stated: "We used flat Earth as a PR stunt...
+Following Hughes' death, his public relations representative, Darren Shuster, stated: "We used flat Earth as a PR stunt...
 Flat Earth allowed us to get so much publicity that we kept going!
 I know he didn’t believe in flat Earth and it was a schtick."
-Science writer Mick West also came away convinced from talking to Hughes "that he was not driven by seeking to explain that the earth is flat but rather wanted to use the topic to promote his stuntman career."
-On the other hand, Michael Linn, who was a partner on the documentary Rocketman: Mad Mike's Mission to Prove the Flat-Earth, said that Hughes' belief appeared genuine.
+Science writer Mick West also stated that from his conversations with Hughes, "he was not driven by seeking to explain that the earth is flat but rather wanted to use the topic to promote his stuntman career."
+Conversely, Michael Linn, a partner on the documentary Rocketman: Mad Mike's Mission to Prove the Flat-Earth, said he believed Hughes' statements were genuine.

 In popular culture

 Hughes appeared in the music video for the Death Valley Girls' song "One Less Thing (Before I Die)".
-The 1:53 min long video was directed by Kansas Bowling and featured footage of his "Flat Earth" rocket launch in Apple Valley.
+The video was directed by Kansas Bowling and featured footage of his rocket launch in Apple Valley.

-Hughes was the main focus of the 2019 documentary Rocketman: Mad Mike's Mission to Prove the Flat-Earth.
+Hughes was the focus of the 2019 documentary Rocketman: Mad Mike's Mission to Prove the Flat-Earth.
+He also appeared in the 2019 mockumentary FLAT EARTH: To The Edge And Back by Logan Paul, and was attempting to sue over his appearance in the film at the time of his death.